-- 4-3(B)(7)(a) In addition to meeting all applicable standards in Section 14-16-5-6 (Landscaping, Buffering, and Screening), this use shall provide the following landscaping somewhere on the lot: - At least 1 tree per ground floor dwelling unit, and at least 1 tree per second floor dwelling unit; no additional trees are required for additional dwelling units on the third or higher floors. - At least 50 percent of the trees required by Subsection 1 above shall be deciduous canopy-style shade trees or coniferous trees capable of attaining a mature canopy diameter of at least 25 feet. - 3.
-In DT-UC-MS-PT areas, only ground floor dwelling units are used to calculate the required street trees. - 4-3(B)(7)(b) In any Mixed-use zone district west of the Rio Grande on properties abutting the public right-of-way of a Major Transit or Premium Transit Corridor, allowable uses in the Commercial category are required along at least 50 percent of the ground floor of the façade facing the Major Transit or Premium Transit Corridor. - 4-3(B)(7)(c) In the MX-L and MX-M zone districts in the North I-25 CPO-10, this use is prohibited on the ground floor. - 4-3(B)(7)(d) This use shall require a Conditional Use Approval pursuant to Subsection 14-16-6-6(A) if located on the ground floor of any building in the Downtown or Volcano Heights Urban Center areas.
+- a minimum of 75 percent of the total landscaped area, and the maximum a tree canopy shall count toward this requirement is 600 square feet. - 3.
+Cool season grasses are restricted to 20 percent of the landscape area.
+Warm season grasses may cover up to an additional 70 percent of the landscape area. - 4-3(B)(7)(c) At least 50 percent of the trees required by Subsection 4 (a) or (b) above shall be deciduous canopy-style shade trees or coniferous trees capable of attaining a mature canopy diameter of at least 25 feet. - 4-3(B)(7)(d) No more than 40 percent of required usable open space can be private to a household or occur on upper stories of the project buildings unless the site is located in a DT-UC-PT-MS area or is 660 feet or less in any direction of an NR-PO zone district or Major Public Open Space. - 4-3(B)(7)(e) In any Mixed-use zone district west of the Rio Grande on properties abutting the public right-of-way of a Major Transit or Premium Transit Corridor, allowable uses in the Commercial category are required along at least 50 percent of the ground floor of the façade facing the Major Transit or Premium Transit Corridor. - 4-3(B)(7)(f) In the MX-L and MX-M zone districts in the North I-25 CPO-10, this use is prohibited on the ground floor. - 4-3(B)(7)(g) This use shall require a Conditional Use Approval pursuant to Subsection 14-16-6-6(A) if located on the ground floor of any building in the Downtown Center in any zone district other than MX-FB-ID or in the Volcano Heights Urban Center areas.
+51

-4-3(B)(8) Community Residential Facility, Small or Large
+4-3(B)(8) Community Residential Facility, Small or Large52

-- 4-3(B)(8)(a) This use must comply with all applicable local, State, and federal regulations. - 4-3(B)(8)(b) Each community residential facility occupying a structure originally designed for a use in the Household Living category shall comply with the Development Standards in Part 14-16-5 applicable to the zone district in which it is located.

-- 4-3(B)(8)(c) This use is prohibited within 1,500 feet in any direction of any other community residential facility or group home. - 4-3(B)(8)(d) The total number of community residential facilities and group homes shall not exceed 30 in each City Council District.
+- 4-3(B)(8)(a) This use must comply with all applicable local, State, and federal regulations. - 4-3(B)(8)(b) Each community residential facility occupying a structure originally designed for a use in the Household Living category shall comply with the Development Standards in Part 14-16-5 applicable to the zone district in which it is located. - 4-3(B)(8)(c) This use is prohibited within 1,500 feet in any direction of any other community residential facility or group home. - 4-3(B)(8)(d) The total number of community residential facilities and group homes shall not exceed 30 in each City Council District.

-4-3(B)(9) Group Home, Small, Medium, or Large
+4-3(B)(9) Group Home, Small, Medium, or Large53